Skip to content ↓

 https://youtu.be/-OG2Q6pPQYw

-Parents, you must sign your child’s reading diaries so your children can be rewarded with a stamp for their efforts.
+Parents, you must sign your child’s reading diaries, so that your children can be rewarded with a stamp for their efforts.

 Homework